geraldelorm/geraldelorm/README.md

 - 👨🏽‍💻 Currently working as a freelance UI/UX designer and web developer.
-- 🤝 Open for collaborations in web developement with javascript and python
+- 🤝 Open for collaborations on javascript and python projects
 - 🔭 I’m currently working on personal projects as well
 - 💬 Ask me about tech, software engineering and music
 - ⚡ Fun fact: I play basketball🏀